Curated Wireless Datasets for Aerial Network Research: UAV-collected RSS Measurements for RF Source Localization

-The dataset facilitates the evaluation of directional antenna performance and gain variations due to UAV-body shadowing.
+\textbf{Antenna Gain and Shadowing Analysis:} The dataset facilitates the evaluation of directional antenna performance and gain variations due to UAV-body shadowing.
 This is particularly relevant for understanding signal attenuation in NLoS conditions and UAV maneuvers.